KKUPC/CliNaP-M_April2022/2_sample_preparation/2_sample_preparation_README.md

 ## NMR sample preparation <a name="nmr"></a>
 - Thaw sample and add 580 µl of NMR buffer
-- Vortex and sonicate sample with ultrasonic bath 3 times or until get the homogeneous sample
+- Vortex and sonicate sample with ultrasonic bath until get the homogeneous sample
 -	Centrifuge sample at 13,000 g at 4ºC for 10 minutes
 -	Transfer 550 µL of supernatant into 5 mm NMR tube